theCampel/theCampel/README.md

 ### Currently:
 - I'm in the _Driverless Perception sub-team_ in [Edinburgh University Formula Student](www.eufs.co).
 Our current challenge is devising ways to overlap Lidar with camera data.
-- Building personal projects utilising LLMs and OpenAI's latest models.
+- I'm building personal projects utilising LLMs and OpenAI's latest models.
 - I will shortly begin freelancing on [UpWork](https://www.upwork.com/freelancers/~01567f21a2f60c4829?viewMode=1), specialising on _Machine Learning_ and _LLMs_!